ABCaps35/pcwatcher/README.md

 *NOTE: image out of date, needs to be replaced*

 ## Function
-Utilizes React and Java to create an elegant application to monitor the load, temperature, and memory usage of a PC's CPU and GPU
+Utilizes React and Java to create an elegant application to monitor the load, temperature, and memory usage of a PC's CPU and GPU.
+Can either be run entirely on the PC you wish to monitor, or the Java portion can be run on the PC, and the React portion can be run on a server within the same network.

 ## Installation
 Currently the project folder must be downloaded in its entirety.
 However, work is being done on wrapping the full project as one application for simple installation.